-There are free translations of Pascha and his rapier works – divided nicely in cutting and thrusting techniques.
+There are free translations of Pascha and his rapier works – divided nicely into cutting and thrusting techniques.
 But having that specific treatise in book form is a good idea, as Pascha goes through his material (Italian rapier taught by a German) quite succinctly, sometimes even too much so.
-Reinier van Noort and Jan Schäfer are translators, Keith Farrell is the editor.
-As Farrel himself informed me, there might be both a paperback and ebook version in the near future.
+Reinier van Noort and Jan Schäfer are the translators, Keith Farrell is the editor.
+As Farrell himself informed me, there might be both a paperback and ebook version in the near future.

 Naturally, if I have missed something important, please contact me and inform me about it.